wrist mechanics online course featured image

 3. Swing Inside

-The next step is to induce an inside swing path through impact, which will start your golf ball left of the target.
-If you swing on an outside path with your face open to the target your ball will start and finish right of your intended line.
+The next step is to induce an inside swing path through impact, which will cause your golf ball to start left of the target.
+If you swing on an outside path with your face open to the target, your ball will start and finish right of your intended line.

 4. Open the Clubface to the Path